KragleStudios/FactionWars/README.md

 ```
 if SERVER then AddCSLuaFile() end
 ```
-to the top, kragle does not AddCSLuaFiles for you!
+to the top, Faction Wars does not AddCSLuaFiles for you!
 It aims to give you maximum control over how your files are loaded.
 ## When adding hooks
-always use the fw hook module the syntax for this is
+always use the fw.hook module, the syntax for this is
 ```
 fw.hook.Add("hook name", "optional hook id", function(...) end)
 ```